Altria Group, Inc. Company

-The volume of tobacco products sales has been declining as a result of growing health consciousness among people about the extreme health risks of smoking.
-Federal and state governments in the U.S. have also been discouraging tobacco consumption through high excise duties and legislative controls like bans on public smoking and strict restrictions on advertising and marketing of tobacco products as well as compulsory health warnings.
+The volume of tobacco product sales has been declining as a result of growing health consciousness among people about the extreme health risks of smoking.
+Federal and state governments in the U.S. have also been discouraging tobacco consumption through high excise duties and legislative controls like bans on public smoking and strict restrictions on the advertising and marketing of tobacco products, as well as compulsory health warnings.
 The volume of cigarette sales is expected to decline by close to 4% each year over the next five years.

 High excise duties on tobacco products and anti-tobacco legislation

-US federal, state, and local governments, tax tobacco products for both revenue and public health purposes.
+U.S. federal, state, and local governments, tax tobacco products for both revenue and public health purposes.
 High excise duties lead to increases in cigarette prices which also discourage cigarette smoking.

 Most tobacco and cigarette businesses today follow a Price-Profit First Strategy and enjoy a significant room for strong net pricing and margin expansion.
 Despite declining cigarette sales, revenues and profit margins are maintained through higher pricing.

 Risks from litigation